 (Camagüey) – Explore one of the largest cobblestone plazas in Cuba, lined with 16th to 18th century colonial churches and colonial houses adorned with red-tiled roofs and iron-grilled windows.

 (Guardalavaca) – See preserved remains and artefacts of American Indians who predated the arrival of the conquistadors.

 Set on a Taíno burial ground dating from the late-15th century, it is the largest and best American Indian cemetery discovered in Cuba.

 Cuba offers an amazing selection of honeymoon accommodation options.
 In Havana, try the elegant Hotel Saratoga, which overlooks the bustling streets of Old Havana, or stay at the boutique Hotel Victoria, located at the Plaza de la Revolution.

-The best time to visit Cuba is during the winter dry season from November to April when the climate is cooler, averaging a high of 27°C (81°F), with minimal rainfall.
+The best time to visit Cuba is during the winter dry season from mid-November through to mid-April when the climate is cooler, averaging a high of 27°C (81°F) with minimal rainfall.